seamusdemora/seamusdemora.github.io/MacStuff.md

 https://mail.google.com/mail/u/0/#inbox
 ```

-c. "open" Chrome to view GMail to verify the command works as it should:
+c. use `open` to start Chrome and load GMail:
 ```
 $ open -a "/Applications/Google Chrome.app" https://mail.google.com/mail/u/0/#inbox
 ```
+*Note that the file specification must be inside quotes to "protect" the space in the app name.*

+## 3. How Do I Schedule an App to Run At a Specified Time?

+In general, there are (at least) two distinct approaches to scheduling in current versions of mac os:
+a. `cron` is the standard (as in long-standing) method for scheduling.
+It's been around since the early days of Unix, and as a derivative of the BSD flavor of Unix, upon which mac os is built!
+That `cron` remains as a viable, well-maintained app today is a testament to its utility.
+b. `launchd` is a much more complicated creature than `cron`, but it's got an Apple pedigree.
+It was developed by Dave Zarzycki, an Apple employee who started with them in 1996 as a 17 year-old, self-taught programmer.
+To use `launchd` effectively, you'll need to spend time preparing yourself.
+Consequently, we'll start here with `cron`, and pick up `launchd` in a future installment.

-d. make the appropriate entry in your `crontab` [enter `crontab -e` at the command prompt `$`, then add the following line]:
+d. a `crontab` event, make the appropriate entry in your `crontab` [enter `crontab -e` at the command prompt `$`, then add the following line]:
 ```

 ```